Insydebv/webdev-scss-styleguide/README.md

 }
 ```

-### ID selectors
+#### ID selectors
-**DONT USE THEM!** You and only you will be held responsible for doing it anyway.
+Again **DON'T USE ID SELECTORS!** You and only you will be held responsible for doing it anyway.

-### Body classes
+#### Body classes
 Use of body classes should be prevented if at all possible.
-* When using a body class is inevitable, apply it like a modifier e.g.
+When using a body class is inevitable, apply it like a modifier e.g.
 ```scss
 .page--pagetype {
 	/* ... */